Our Chiefs

 Alexander was late for Killiecrankie but came upon enemy troops near Perth and lost his battle.
 He then went abroad for a decade to the exiled Stuart Court.
 His sister Margaret collected the rents and petitioned the authorities to allow her brother to come home.
 Alexander rewarded her by having her removed to a remote Hebridean island to avoid paying her annuity.
 She escaped in time to save his skin after the 1715 Rising, and he spent another 10 years in exile before she won a pardon for him.

 By the time of the ’45, Struan was an old man but still led his clan down to the Battle of Prestonpans.
 After the victory, he appropriated the gold chain, the wolf fur cloak, the brandy, and the carriage belonging to the defeated commander, Sir John Cope.
-His clansmen escorted him back home, carrying the coach on their shoulders for the last few miles after a wheel broke
+His clansmen escorted him back home, carrying the coach on their shoulders for the last few miles after a wheel broke.

 The chief’s portrait depicts him holding a glass and toasting the spectator, an appropriate pose, since it is recorded that the Duke of Perth was hors de combat (out of action) when Bonnie Prince Charlie sent his summons in 1745.
 The duke had been staying with Struan, and it took him several weeks to recover from all the drink he had consumed.